pass-me-dachips/yaat/yaat_/commands.md

 build and display a yaat app. this build looks up the **.yaatconstruct** file to assemble the yaatfiles together.
-_this build display's the app in `tree` mode_.
+_this build display's the app in `tree` mode_. looks up the docs dir from your cwd

 - args :
   port- <option>